Bright-Lotus/Mireille/README.md

 ## Yarn Zero Install

-This project uses Yarn's [Yarn PnP](https://yarnpkg.com/features/pnp) and [offline mirror](https://yarnpkg.com/features/caching#offline-mirror) technology to offer a zero install cloning.
+The Discord Bot uses Yarn's [Yarn PnP](https://yarnpkg.com/features/pnp) and [offline mirror](https://yarnpkg.com/features/caching#offline-mirror) technology to offer a zero install cloning.
 Just clone the repo and all the deps will be available.

+Due to GitHub storage limits, this functionality is only enabled in the Discord Bot (Mireille/mireille).

 Remember to download the required SDKs for your IDE: https://yarnpkg.com/getting-started/editor-sdks.

+## Licensing

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License][cc-by-nc-nd].